wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/gcp-bucket.rst

 bucket type
 ^^^^^^^^^^^

 Defines a bucket to process.
 It must have its ``type`` attribute defined.
-(Supports multiple instances of this option).
+It supports multiple instances of this option.

 Bucket options
 ~~~~~~~~~~~~~~